nasa/cumulus/tasks/cma-to-cnm/README.md

     Metadata Attachment: The original Cloud Notification Mechanism (CNM) message should be nested under the meta object.
 ### Example workflow configuration and use
-The output key : output_granules should be mapped to the payload key in the workflow's output.
+The output key : cnm_list should be mapped to the payload key in the workflow's output.
 Workflow developer could choose to the original cnm message to be stored in meta.cnm key.
 Example workflow:
 ```angular2html